 Development can be considered growth inducing when it requires the extension of urban infrastructure into isolated localities that are presently devoid of such facilities.
-The Project site is situated in an area that is surrounded to the north, east, south, and west by commercial and residential uses that contain established infrastructure.
-Existing uses surrounding the Project site consist of six single-family residences and a 2-story apartment building to the north, a commercial retail center to the east, a restaurant and church to the south, and a retirement home to the west.
+The Project site consists of three adjoining parcels: a vacant lot (126 South Kenwood), a single-family Craftsman residence (128 South Kenwood) and a multifamily residential triplex (132 South Kenwood).
+The approximately 0.52-acre project site is bordered by South Kenwood Street to the west; a 5-story, 35-unit residential condominium building to the north; a public alley located parallel between South Kenwood Street and South Jackson Street to the east; and three 2-story multifamily residential buildings to the south on Harvard Street.
 Consequently, the Project would not induce growth under this criterion because it would not result in the urbanization of land in an isolated location.

-State CEQA Guidelines require an EIR to "discuss the ways" a project could be growth inducing and "discuss the characteristics of some projects that may encourage activities that could significantly affect the environment."
+The State CEQA Guidelines require an EIR to "discuss the ways" a project could be growth inducing and "discuss the characteristics of some projects that may encourage activities that could significantly affect the environment."
 However, the State CEQA Guidelines do not require an EIR to predict or speculate where such growth would occur, in what form it would occur, or when it would occur.
 Attempting to determine the environmental impacts created by growth that might be induced by the Project is speculative because the size, type, and location of specific future projects that may be induced by this Project are unknown at the present time.
-Therefore, such impacts are too speculative to evaluate (see
+Therefore, such impacts are too speculative to evaluate.

-515 West Broadway Mixed-Use Project October 2014 State CEQA Guidelines, Section 15145).
 To the extent that specific projects are known (as discussed in Section 4.0, Environmental Impact Analysis, of this EIR), those projects have already been or would be subjected to their own environmental analysis.
 Additionally, due to the variables that must be considered when examining the mechanics of urban growth (e.g., market forces, demographic trends), it would be speculative to state conclusively that implementation of the Project alone would induce growth in the surrounding area.
 Further analysis of impacts associated with growth in the Glendale area, and corresponding cumulative impact assessment methodology, can be found in the cumulative analyses for each individual topic addressed in Section 4.0.